What is the difference between the two pathways in the Residency program?

 Where can I find test preparation materials?

-Test preparation materials for the WEST-B can be found on their website at https://www.west.nesinc.com/TestView.aspx?f=HTML_FRAG/WA095_PrepMaterials.html
+Test preparation materials for the WEST-B can be found at https://www.west.nesinc.com/TestView.aspx?f=HTML_FRAG/WA095_PrepMaterials.html

 Proficiency in English is required for graduate study at the University of Washington.
-If English is not your native language, you must demonstrate proficiency in English.
+If your first language is not English, applicants will be required to demonstrate proficiency in English.
 More information on the specific requirements can be found at this link.

 What certification will I earn upon completion of the program?